kbebys/EatHealthy/readme.md

 This is an advertising service, where people can sell and buy their own local farm products such as vegetables and fruits.

 The project is based on MVC design pattern.
-It uses PHP v8.01 for back end and Bootstrap v4.6.x for responsive front end.
+It uses PHP v8.01 for backend and Bootstrap v4.6.x for responsive frontend.

 All data is store in connected MySQL database, implemented with CRUD approach.